Prisoner 3870, alias 'El Chapo,' appears in rare Mexican video

 Alias?
 “El Chapo.”
 Occupation?
 “Farmer.”

-The interview is part of a four-year-old video released this week offering rare footage of notorious Mexican drug lord Joaquin Guzman, who is now under lock and key for life at a top-security U.S. prison.
+The interview is part of a four-year-old video released this week which appears to offer rare footage of notorious Mexican drug lord Joaquin Guzman, who is now under lock and key for life at a top-security U.S. prison.

-Obtained by news site Latinus, the 7-minute video shows Mexican law enforcement registering Guzman at the Altiplano prison in 2016. (bit.ly/38CLgza)
+Obtained by news site Latinus, the seven-minute video and accompanying photos show Mexican law enforcement registering a man matching the appearance of Guzman at the Altiplano prison in 2016. (bit.ly/38CLgza).

+The man in the images has the same haircut, features and build as Guzman on the day of his arrest, and his prison clothes and haircut match later images of the gangster behind bars.

-The arrest followed two earlier escapes - one via a mile-long tunnel from the same jail - that had humiliated the Mexican government.
+Guzman’s arrest followed two earlier escapes - one via a mile-long tunnel from the same jail - that had humiliated the Mexican government.

 It was not immediately clear how Latinus obtained the video, or why it surfaced now.
+Mexico’s security ministry did not respond to a request for comment on its authenticity, which Reuters was unable to independently confirm.

+Juan Pablo Badillo, a lawyer for Guzman in Mexico since 2014, said his impression was that the video appeared in line with the facts of what happened that day.

 Guzman was extradited in 2017 to the United States, where he was convicted of trafficking tons of cocaine, heroin and other drugs as leader of the Sinaloa Cartel.

-After escorting Guzman inside Altiplano, guards searched him and shaved his thick mustache and mop of black hair, photos obtained by Latinus show.
+After escorting Guzman inside Altiplano, guards searched him and shaved his thick mustache and mop of black hair, according to the photos obtained by Latinus.

 Guzman then responded to a seemingly routine questionnaire: 58 years old.
 Primary school education.
 Mother alive.
 Pants size 34.